fazixa/CompilerDesignProjectDescription/Phase 3/README.md

 </ul>

 ```
-Error: in line [lineNumber], Only inherited methods can be overridden.
+Error: in line [line:column], only inherited methods can be overridden.
 ```

 <ul dir="rtl">